This is an unedited version of a creative essay I did while at university.

 Keralna comes running up to Herbert.
 “Herbal tea, herbal tea!” she yells with excitement.

-She has given him the nickname of herbal tea as she said he soothes people like a really nice tea, maybe like the Buchuun tea that some drink at the Amata Jagruti camp.
+She has given him the nickname of herbal tea as she said he soothes people, maybe like the Buchuun tea that some drink at the Amata Jagruti camp.

 “ Keralna!”
 Herbert says emphatically as he opens his arms knowing she is running to him for a hug.